Principal Painter in Ordinary: Similar titles

 Van Dyck's appointment, like that of Kneller, was specifically to both the king and queen, but later ones normally only mentioned the monarch.
 Queen consorts sometimes made their own appointments.
 In 1796, when Lawrence was Principal Painter in Ordinary to the King, William Beechey was "Portraitist" to Queen Charlotte, and also John Hoppner was "Portrait Painter to the Prince of Wales", having succeeded Sir Joshua Reynolds.
 Other occasional positions created included the "Flower Painter in Ordinary" (during the reigns of Queen Adelaide and Queen Victoria), "Miniature Painter in Ordinary", and "Marine Painter in Ordinary" (Queen Victoria).
 Sir Francis Bourgeois was appointed as royal landscape painter by George III in 1791.
-Her Majesty's Painter and Limner is part of the Royal Household in Scotland.
+His Majesty's Painter and Limner is part of the Royal Household in Scotland.